LGV/HGV Training Courses

 Step 3 – Hazard Perception & Theory Tests

 To get to this point, you will have successfully passed your driver's medical and gained your provisional licence.
-You will now need to book both your Hazard Perception and Theory LGV tests.
+You will now need to book both your Hazard Perception and Theory tests.

 Depending on the LGV training package you have chosen, our 2 Start team will look to arrange these for you if they are included in your package.